Programming-Tips-for-Success/programming-projects-ideas/intro.md

 Here is the list of projects you can check for both UI and logic perspective-

-Make some sort of stripped-down Slack app.
+->Make some sort of stripped-down Slack app.

  what features you must need to implement: